mikeal/block-box/README.md

 and the `multihash` includes other `multihashes` for wide ranging compatibility and future proofing.

-When a `codec` is used and THE SAME `
+When used as a `codec` it indicates the type of box being referred to, which may have impacts on the meaning and verificability rules of BOX contents.

-When used as a `multihash`, this indicated the hash digest is encoded as one of the following:
+When used as a `multihash`, this indicates the hash digest is encoded as one of the following:
 * [ 0, HEADER, MULTIHASH of the BOX ]
 * [ 1, HEADER, MULTIHASH of the DIGESTS ]